geodesymiami/rsmas_insar/README.md

 ```

 ### Orbits and aux files
-You need to specify a directory for the orbits for Sentinel-1 (`$SENTINEL_ORBITS`).
-You can say `setenv SENTINEL_ORBITS ./orbits`  but it would download the orbits again and again.
-The orbits can be downloaded into `$SENTINEL_ORBITS` using `dloadOrbits.py`.
-The aux files (`SENTINEL_AUX`) are IPF calibration files.
-They can be downloaded from: https://qc.sentinel1.eo.esa.int/aux_cal/
+We have specified a directory for the orbits for Sentinel-1 (`$SENTINEL_ORBITS`).
+The orbits can be downloaded using `dloadOrbits.py`.
+The IPF calibration files (`SENTINEL_AUX`) are downloaded from: https://qc.sentinel1.eo.esa.int/aux_cal/ .
 ### Next steps and possible problems
 * To check your installation, run the testdata as explained [here](https://github.com/geodesymiami/rsmas_insar/wiki/Testing-the-code).
 You need to have the testdata in your `$TESTDATA_ISCE` directory.